+The aircraft shall have a fixed wing configuration, with a maximum wing span of 10 m.
 The wings must be well designed, both aerodynamically and structurally, so that the overall efficiency of the vehicle is high and to allow the required mission to be accomplished with low energy requirements.
-According to the mission, the wings must be designed for transition and high-speed flight and have high lift-to-drag ratio.
+According to the mission, the wings can be designed for high lift-to-drag ratio.
 The structure should use high specific strength and high specific stiffness materials to allow for an empty weight as low as possible.